enru/wp-inigo-thumbnailer/README.md

 WordPress (WP) Thumbnailer from Inigo Media Ltd
 ===============================================

-This is plugin provides a Template Tag inigo_thumb() that takes a image url hosted within your WP instance and generates a thumbnail for it.
+This is plugin from [Inigo Media Ltd](http://inigo.net/) provides a Template Tag inigo_thumb() that takes a image url hosted within your WP instance and generates a thumbnail for it.

 e.g.